 I and tons of people have been living on a written monthly cash flow plan for years and we RARELY have an unexpected expense.
 And when those expenses occur, as rare as they are, we have the cash on hand to pay for them without derailing the rest of our budget.

 Here’s how a monthly cash flow plan eliminates unexpected expenses:

 Most people don’t have a concrete plan for how they are going to pay for a bill coming in 6 months.
 You know you’re going to have to pay it but you just hope that you’ll have cash in your account in time.
 And then the due date rolls around and you freak out that you don’t have the cash (because who do you know that just has a bunch of cash floating around?).

 Now we have an emergency situation and you’re forced to pull out your credit card or write a check from your home equity line of credit or cash out part of your 401K.

-The written monthly cash flow plan outlined in the Master Your Budget course teaches you how to incrementally save for future purchases and expenses, both the ones you know are coming and the ones you are fairly certain you’re going to incur at some point.
+The written monthly cash flow plan forces you to incrementally save for future purchases and expenses, both the ones you know are coming and the ones you are fairly certain you’re going to incur at some point.

 Let’s say I have my $400 annual life insurance premium due in six months.
 I count the number of months from now until the bill is due (6) and divide $400 by 6 ($67).
 I save $67 a month for the next six months so that when the bill is due, I have $400 saved to pay my premium.